Critical essays, histories, and appreciations of great films

-Lowly word processor Paul Hackett (Griffin Dunne) needs to get out of his apartment one night, and to make a connection he heads to a diner and reads Henry Miller’s Tropic of Cancer.
+Lowly word processor Paul Hackett (Griffin Dunne) needs to get out of his apartment one night to make a connection, so he heads to a diner and reads Henry Miller’s Tropic of Cancer.
 As luck would have it, an attractive young woman named Marcy (Rosanna Arquette) notices him reading and strikes up a conversation about Miller.
-On the elusive promise of a casual sexual encounter, he’s enticed from his safe, midtown Manhattan comfort zone into the weird and wonderful goings on of SoHo after midnight, all on the thin pretense of buying a Plaster of Paris bagel-and-cream-cheese paperweight from Marcy’s artist friend Kiki (Linda Fiorentino).
+On the elusive promise of a casual sexual encounter, he’s enticed from his safe, midtown Manhattan comfort zone into the weird and wonderful goings on of SoHo after midnight, all on the thin pretense of buying a Plaster of Paris bagel-and-cream-cheese paperweight from Marcy’s artist friend, Kiki (Linda Fiorentino).
 But, as one character observes, it must be a full moon.
 Nothing works out for Paul.
-He loses his only $20 bill in the cab ride to Kiki’s loft, where Marcy’s staying.
-Before long, Marcy’s cryptic behavior impels Paul to bolt for home, except subway fares have gone up and he hasn’t enough change.
-Rain forces him into a nearby bar owned by Tom (John Heard), where Paul is promised subway fare if he can go to Tom’s apartment and pick up keys for a locked register.
+He loses his only $20 bill in the cab ride to Kiki’s loft, where Marcy is staying.
+Before long, Marcy’s cryptic behavior impels Paul to bolt for home, except subway fares have gone up, and he hasn’t enough change.
+Rain forces him into a nearby bar owned by Tom (John Heard), where Paul is promised subway fare if he can go to Tom’s apartment and pick up keys to a locked register.
 When Paul heads out, he’s sidetracked and drawn into another seemingly unconnected encounter.
 His night becomes a series of horrifying episodes that make us wonder, Can this night possibly get any worse?
 Of course it can, and it does.
-One thing happens after another, a sense of peril, impossibility, and surreality underneath every encounter.
+One thing happens after another, and a sense of peril, impossibility, and surreality fester beneath every encounter.

 Without money or a ride home, Paul is reduced to accepting favors from the sorts of people who only come out after dark.
 And because he has no other choice, he’s forced to endure their strangeness just to get out of the rain or find a place to sleep.
 He’s tired and just wants to go home and, in some cases, do the right thing.
 But the night, or perhaps it’s the city, won’t let him.
 Take when Paul sees two burglars (Cheech Marin and Tommy Chong) walking off with one of Kiki’s human figure sculptures; being a Good Samaritan, he chases after them and resolves to return the piece.
 When he reenters Kiki’s loft, he discovers Marcy dead, having committed suicide presumably after he abandoned her.
 He returns to Tom’s bar, but the doors are locked; Tom is out looking for Paul who has his keys.
 Where can Paul stay except with Julie (Teri Garr), Tom’s flirty “Miss Beehive 1965” waitress who sketches portraits and keeps rat traps around her bed?
 Later, Paul is taken in by Gail (Catherine O’Hara), a short-tempered Mister Softee ice-cream truck driver with a morbid sense of humor.
 As Paul tries to remember a telephone number from directory assistance to call a friend for a ride, Gail prattles off numbers, laughing, making it impossible for him to remember the number he stubbornly refuses to write down.

-Every encounter throughout Paul’s evening takes a turn like this, where his simple expectations for an individual go terribly wrong, their behavior at times baffling, the world turned upside-down.
+Every encounter throughout Paul’s evening takes a turn like this, where his simple expectations for an individual go terribly wrong.
+Their behavior proves at times baffling; the world has turned upside-down.
 An all-consuming sense of helplessness prevails along with the feeling that the city and its late-night inhabitants are out to get him.
-When he goes into the punk haven Club Berlin to find Kiki and her boyfriend Horst to tell them about Marcy’s death, Paul narrowly escapes the club’s “mohawk night” with just a chunk of hair buzzed off.
+When he goes into the punk haven Club Berlin to find Kiki and her boyfriend Horst to tell them about Marcy’s death, Paul narrowly escapes the club’s “Mohawk night” with just a chunk of hair buzzed off.
 Perhaps he’s being punished for following his rather low, lustful drive for casual sex with Marcy.
-Perhaps the city after hours is no place for anyone, much less a yuppie word processor, looking for a meaningful or even casual connection.
+Perhaps the city after hours is no place for anyone, much less a yuppie word processor looking for a meaningful or even casual connection.
 By the time he’s being chased through the city streets by a throng of neighborhood watch fanatics who are convinced he’s the burglar robbing their homes, the film has transformed from a comedy into an all-out paranoid hallucination.
 In one scene, Paul hides from a mob and in a nearby window notices a couple bickering; all at once the woman pulls a gun and shoots her husband dead.
-“I’ll probably get blamed for that,” Paul remarks.
+The horror of the random violence is offset by dark humor: “I’ll probably get blamed for that,” Paul remarks.
 There’s no safety cushion for him, and the viewer has no earthly idea how far these unhinged people could go.
 We’re even convinced our protagonist might die at some point.